STC’s Technical Communication Summit is the premier conference for technical communication education and networking.

 Sessions will be broadcast using webinar technology, and will be available within the Virtual Summit application on desktop and mobile devices.
 Workshop participants will need to have webcam and microphone available and enabled.
 Workshop participants will be contacted individually to test their system functionality.

 The STC Summit is an excellent place to network and collaborate with other practitioners, students, faculty, and researchers working in technical communication.
 We are committed to making sure that first-time attendees are informed and welcomed into the STC Summit community.
 We will host special events for first-time attendees in the virtual space just as we would in-person!
 Note that this is the first time the STC Summit is being held in a fully virtual format, so in essence, we are all First Timers!

 Detailed instructions will be sent to all registered attendees and speakers on or before 1 May.

 All cancellation and refund requests must be submitted via email.
 Cancellations for the virtual Summit received prior to 1 May 2020 will be refunded.
 Cancellation requests made on or after 1 May 2020 will not be refunded.
 Registrations are transferable to another person, with a $50 fee.
 Requests to transfer must be received via email by 1 May 2020.
 No-shows will not be issued a refund.
 No phone calls for cancellations and transfers, please.
 Rates are subject to change without notification.

 One of the biggest benefits of the conference is the networking.
 Take advantage of the time you’re around so many like-minded professionals and set a goal for yourself to meet a few new people.
 Here are some tips:

-• Figure out which companies will have people attending the conference – either as speakers, attendees, or vendors in the expo hall.
-If you see a job post for one of these companies that you’d like to know more about, you can talk to some of their employees at the event.
+• Figure out which companies will have people attending the virtual conference – either as speakers, attendees, or vendors in the expo hall.
+If you see a job post for one of these companies that you’d like to know more about, you can talk to some of their employees at the virtual social event.